emmt/NumOptBase.jl/README.md

 The methods of `NumOptBase` are considered as low level methods and are not automatically exported when `using NumOptBase`.
 This is also to avoid name collision with other packages like `LinearAlgebra`.

-The methods of `NumOptBase` may be extended by other packages to apply numerical optimization methods to their own variables.

 ### Norms